Dental Assistant

 Program Outcomes

-- Manage infection and hazard control
+- DA-1 year: Manage infection and hazard control

-- Perform advanced dental laboratory procedures
+- DA-1 year: Perform advanced dental laboratory procedures

-- Demonstrate professional behaviors, ethics, and appearance
+- DA-1 year: Demonstrate professional behaviors, ethics, and appearance

-- Perform dental office business procedures
+- DA-1 year: Perform dental office business procedures

 Admission Requirements: